vishwjeet-technofocus/csppwrplattechdepth/Labguide/UseCase-6/UseCase 6 - Expense Report App.md

 ### Conclusion

-After completing this exercise, you will have:
+Upon the conclusion of this exercise, you will possess:

-1. An **Expense Report App** that has undergone successful testing for both outcomes: the approval of an Expense Approval request and its rejection.
+1. A thoroughly tested **Expense Report App** that has successfully addressed both potential outcomes: the approval and rejection of an Expense Approval request.

-2. An examination of the various phases involved in the Expense approval request process following submission.
+2. An analysis of the different stages involved in the Expense approval request process after submission.

-This guarantees that you have a comprehensively tested and validated **Expense Report App**, facilitating the efficient management of employee expense approvals.
+This ensures that you have a comprehensively tested and validated **Expense Report App**, facilitating the efficient management of employee expense approvals.